publiccodenet/blog/_posts/2020-10-12-notes-from-community-call-1-october-2020.md

  * it is plausible that a codebase implements policy but it is not being stated explicitly
  * a generic codebase is used as a tool to execute policy, but the policy is not implemented in the codebase itself

-This discussion was enlightening but not conclusive, so we need to continue with it in the future.
+This discussion was enlightening but not conclusive, so we need to continue it in the future.